SaharCarmel/SaharCarmel.github.io/_pages/about.md

 ## Entrepreneur

-I'm an entrepreneur by heart, built couple of companies built to solve problems, so far none of them succeeded.
-If you have an interesting idea, contact me and let's talk.
+I'm an entrepreneur by heart, built couple of companies, my last one was [MonstersAcademy](www.monstersacademy.tech) where we have developed a revolutionary product that trains and implements smart human like bots to games.I'm actively looking for new adventures, so if you have an interesting idea, contact me and let's talk.

 ## Father

 I have a little girl named Dror that gives me the reason to wake up (Along my beloved wife Nofar).
-Being a parent gives me a better perspective on the important things in life.
+I gain a better appreciation of life's important things after becoming a parent.

 I work at Tel-Aviv and loves to meet new people.
 Drop me a message if you're around.
 I'll be more than happy to offer you an Espresso ☕️!